Hughenden Manor: History

 Disraeli had no children; he left Hughenden to his nephew, Coningsby Disraeli.
 However, as Coningsby was only 14 at the time, his trustees rented out the property until he came into his inheritance in 1888.
 When Coningsby died in 1936, his widow left Hughenden, and the following year Disraeli's niece sold the house to W H Abbey, who vested it, with the remaining contents and 189 acre, in the Disraelian Society.

-During the Second World War, the basement at Hughenden Manor was used as a secret intelligence base code-named "Hillside".
+During the Second World War, the basement at Hughenden Manor was used as a secret intelligence base code named "Hillside".
 The UK Air Ministry staff at the manor analysed aerial photography of Germany and created maps for bombing missions, including the "Dambusters" raid.

 In 1947, the Abbey family and the Disraelian Society made Hughenden over to the National Trust.
 In 1955, it was designated a Grade I listed building.
-The gardens are also listed Grade II on the Register of Historic Parks and Gardens.
+The gardens are also listed as Grade II on the Register of Historic Parks and Gardens.
 It is decorated as it might have been at the time it was occupied by Disraeli.
 It contains a collection of memorabilia including family portraits, Disraeli's own furnishings, a library including a collection of Disraeli's novels and one written and signed by Queen Victoria along with many of the books he inherited from his father, Isaac D'Israeli.

 The park and woodlands total almost 1500 acre.
 The formal garden which was designed by Lady Beaconsfield (Queen Victoria created Mary Anne a Viscountess in her own right in 1868), has been restored to a similar condition to when occupied by the Disraelis.
 The long terrace at the rear of the house is decorated with Florentine vases.
 A monument on a nearby hill, visible from the house, was erected by Mary Anne in 1862 in memory of her father-in-law.

+In May 2024 the house was the featured in an episode the BBC documentary series Hidden Treasures of the National Trust.